 This request is for an ownership transfer of a liquor license for a bar.
-This location was previously licensed for liquor sales as The Twisted Peacock and may currently operate with an interim permit.
+This

 The sixty-day limit for processing this application was May 30, 2017.
 However, the applicant has submitted a written request for more time.

 Consideration should be given only to the applicant's personal qualifications.
 In regard to the location, pursuant to A.R.S.
 4-203(A), there is a presumption that the public convenience and the best interest of the community were established at the time the location was previously licensed.